-Example of a possible Program of Study in General Engineering programs of study.
+Example of a possible Program of Study in General Engineering

+Although there is a common core, each area of engineering is enough different, that students will be prescribed individual programs of study.
 These programs of study are better defined once the student decides on an area of study and the engineering school to which the student wishes to transfer.
 Please refer to the Program and Advising Guide for Pre-Professional Studies in Engineering available online at www. wsc.edu/eng.